pe7ro/mini-utils/break-clock/README.md

 Peeper is a simple Python application that displays a digital clock along with CPU and RAM usage bars.
 It also plays a sound every 15 minutes to remind the user of the time.
 The application is built using the Pygame library and is designed to run on both Linux and Windows.

+## Variants

+There are 3 implementations using different libraries, you can choose the one you prefer.

+- pygame:
+  - cannot change the window position (dragging) and as a result it may be less convenient to move the window around
+  - cannot set "always on top"
+  - easiest audio support out of the box
+- pyglet
+  - reversed Y axis
+  - cpu usage seems to be the highest
+  - smoothest window dragging out of 3
+  - cannot set "always on top"
+  - can play oga files wish some hacks (gstreamer) but does not see ffmpeg
+- kivy
+  - reversed Y axis
+  - the most confusing wiki and architecture
+  - lowest cpu usage
+  - window dragging can(?) be improved
+  - needs absolute paths for fonts (?)
+  - ESC closes the app by default but can be changed
+  - freezes when given 'oga' file, but works ok if renamed to 'ogg'
+- tkinter (pyglet for audio)
+  - surprisingly straightforward to implement (maybe lacking documentation though)
+  - smooth dragging
+  - low cpu usage

 ## Features

 - Digital clock display